jseluis/artificial_intelligence_for_trading/README.md

 * Factor Models and Types of Factors: Theory of factor models, distinguish between alpha and risk factors, and get an overview of types of factors.

+* Risk Factor Models: Model portfolio risk using factors.

+* Time Series and Cross Sectional Risk Models: Time series and cross-sectional risk models.

+* Risk Factor Models with PCA: Principle Component Analysis and how it's used to build risk factor models.

+* Alpha Factors: Alpha generation and evaluation from a practitioner's perspective.

+* Alpha Factor Research Methods: Alpha research from a practitioner's perspective.

+* Advanced Portfolio Optimization: Portfolio optimization using alpha factors and risk factor models.

  Post Sentiment analysis
 * Machine Learning & Decision Trees: Decision trees are a structure for decision-making where each decision leads to a set of consequences or additional decisions.